DzmitryPS/Universe/README.md

 # Universe

-A quick information website about our Universe.
+A quick information website about our Universe created for the first project from Wild Code School.

 # Sources
 ### Official NASA website